SPRINGHOUSE FARM TN

 -

 Each bunny's personality is different and can change as they age.
 They will tell you if they are stressed out.
 Try not to expose them to loud noises in the beginning.
-Place their cage in a quieter room or a corner to help acclimate them to your home slowly with less stress.
+Place their cage in a quieter room or a corner to help acclimate them to the sights, sounds, and smells, of your home slowly with less stress.

 -